Film criticism: User-submitted reviews

 Community-driven review sites, that allow internet users to submit personal movie reviews, have allowed the common movie goer to express their opinion on films.
 Many of these sites allow users to rate films on a 0 to 10 scale, while some rely on the star rating system of 1–5, 0–5 or 0–4 stars.
 The votes are then converted into an overall rating and ranking for any particular film.
 Some of these community driven review sites include Letterboxd, Reviewer, Movie Attractions, Flixster, FilmCrave, Flickchart and Everyone's a Critic.
 Rotten Tomatoes and Metacritic aggregate both scores from accredited critics and those submitted by users.

 On these online review sites, users generally only have to register with the site in order to submit reviews.
 This means that they are a form of open access poll, and have the same advantages and disadvantages; notably, there is no guarantee that they will be a representative sample of the film's audience.
 In some cases, online review sites have produced wildly differing results to scientific polling of audiences.
 Likewise, reviews and ratings for many movies can greatly differ between the different review sites, even though there are certain movies that are well-rated (or poorly-rated) across the board.

-Research has found that moviegoers are inclined to leave reviews for films that aren't available in movie theaters, and the amount of reviews will decrease as the films earn more money each week.
+Research has found that moviegoers are inclined to leave reviews for films that are not available in movie theaters, and the amount of reviews will decrease as the films earn more money each week.
 When the amount of money that films earn in movie theaters is increasing, the expected quantity of movie reviews that were posted at prior points in time also increases.
 This ends up making individuals experience increases in their desires to write movie reviews about films that are earning high quantities of money.
 When movies are given high ratings, those high ratings are able to persuade viewers of movies to watch other films that share aspects of the movies that viewers prefer to see.
 The explanations for why movies are given high ratings are able to reach online groups of people who watch movies, and the explanations for movies having high ratings are explained through the usage of reviews that are posted in those online groups.